Finite state Mean Field Games with Wright-Fisher common noise: From Wright-Fischer spaces to complete statements

-We now elucidate the choice of the functional spaces for $f$ and $g$ in Meta-Theorem \ref{main:metathm}.
+We {now clarify} the choice of the functional spaces for $f$ and $g$ in Meta-Theorems \ref{main:metathm} and \ref{main:metathm-PDE} and for $U$ in Meta-Theorem \ref{main:metathm-PDE}.
 Basically, we take those spaces from a recent Schauder like theory due to Epstein and Mazzeo \cite{EpsteinMazzeo} for what we called Kimura operators, the latter being operators of the very same structure as the second order generator of \eqref{eq:weak:sde:bis}, which we will denote by $({\mathcal L}_{t})_{0 \le t \le T}$.